xl0/lovely-docs/doc_db/sveltejs-sveltekit/core-concepts/loading-data/digest.md

 ## Streaming Promises

-Server load functions can return unresolved promises, which stream to the browser as they resolve:
+Server load functions can return unresolved promises for non-essential data.
+They stream to the browser as they resolve, enabling skeleton loading states:

 ```js
 export async function load({ params }) {